AU-BCE-EE/guidance/HOBO/README.md

 ## Notes ##
 - If you wanna have such a function for your HOBO sensor (different model type), please send me some example files of your sensor and I might be able to include it in the function.
+- In case you read different sensor types, it will put them all together.
 - In the far future I might implement that the function can also read .hobo or .xlsx

 #### by Marcel